dungphung1403/DS-Udacity-FinalProject/README.md

 # Sparkify Project
-A digital music service like Spotify and Youtube Music is called Sparkify.
-Users can subscribe, listen to their favorite music for free (with advertisements) or with pay, add friends or songs to their playlists,…

-In this project, we will manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn.
-We will use Spark MLlib to build machine learning models with large datasets.
+Sparkify is a digital music service similar to Spotify and YouTube Music.
+Users can subscribe for free with ads or choose a paid subscription.
+They can create playlists, add friends, and enjoy their favorite music.
+The project aims to use Spark and MLlib to analyze large datasets, engineer features, and build machine learning models to predict churn.

 ## Instructions
 The code is saved in ```.ipynb``` file and can be run with any tool that support this file format.
 These are libraries that is used in this project: